 - Right-click the files, select Move to Trash, then empty the Trash.

 Consider deleting media files you no longer want.
-This is an easy way to create disk space on a Mac.
+These typically take up a lot of room—especially movies, TV shows, and video podcasts—and it’s an easy way to create disk space on a Mac.

 Music

-When you forget to delete the downloaded songs or playlists you no longer fancy, they hog up much-needed space on your Mac.
+When you forget to delete the downloaded songs or playlists you no longer listen to, they hog up much-needed space on your Mac.
 Delete music from your Mac like this:

 - Open Apple Music (not iTunes), then select Songs or Albums from the sidebar.